bastet27/Tier2-WiCys-CTF-2024/README.md

 The decryption showed on the left side of dCode.

 ### Notes:
+This task was a great demonstration of RSA encryption and decryption.
+Factorization of n was the key to solving this challenge.
+It also highlighted why larger key sizes and quantum-safe algorithms are important for modern encryption.

 Tools Used:
-FactorDB: Used to factorize n and retrieve the prime factors (p and q).
+- FactorDB: Used to factorize n and retrieve the prime factors (p and q).
-Website:
-dCode RSA Tool: Used to calculate phi(n), the private key (d), and decrypt the ciphertext.
+- dCode RSA Tool: Used to calculate phi(n), the private key (d), and decrypt the ciphertext.
-Website:

-## :one::five: 15.Cryptography(Easy) CrackMyPass 1
+## :one::five: 15.
+Cryptography(Easy) CrackMyPass 1

 ### Task Hint:
 We got a password hash leaked from a website's database.
 All we know is that the website uses MD5.
 Can you recover the original password?